Last Updated on

 Regardless of the route you choose, one thing should be known before entering.
 You’ll be sharing the same space with many legendary names in racing who somehow zoomed around the track’s sharp bends.
 And before them, the area was important to Native Americans who give this place its name.

 That’s why we think Occoneechee Speedway is a must if you’re in the area and absolutely worthy of our NC Bucket List.
-But before you hit the trail, take a walk with us through Occoneechee’s history and journey to becoming one of our favorite hikes in Orange County and throughout North Carolina.
+But before you hit the trail, take a walk with us through Occoneechee’s history and journey to becoming one of our favorite hikes in the Triangle and also, throughout North Carolina.

 Occoneechee Speedway in Hillsborough NC